who is she?

 A woman with long dark hair wearing a colorful headscarf and makeup, including eyeliner and lipstick, looking at the camera.

-I am Chantal Kyplain, also known by my nêhiyaw (Cree) name Kaskitêwi-Pihêsiw Iskwêw, which translates to Black Thunderbird Woman.
+I am Chantal Kyplain, also known by my nêhiyaw (Cree) name Kaskitêwi-Pihêsiw Iskwêw (Black Thunderbird Woman).
 I am a Cree and Métis mother, poet, storyteller, self-published author, full-spectrum doula, and Board Secretary of the Matriarch Council of the 2 Spirits in Motion Society.
-I work full-time as the Executive Assistant for a non-profit organization, supporting programs and initiatives that uplift Indigenous voices.
-I am four years sober, walking the Red Road, and my lived experience shapes the honesty, depth, and heart of my work.
+I work full-time as an Executive Assistant in the non-profit sector, supporting initiatives that uplift Indigenous voices.
+Four years sober and walking the Red Road, my lived experience shapes the honesty and depth of my work.

-I am from Île-à-la-Crosse, also known as Sakitawak, which means “where the rivers meet.”
-I currently live and work in Saskatoon, Saskatchewan, on Treaty 6 land.
-My work is rooted in wahkôhtowin and matriarchal teachings, guided by the belief that writing is medicine, and grounded in truth, culture, and survival.
-Through MetaphorGirl, I turn survival into story, honour the sacredness of Indigenous womanhood, explore the ache of becoming, and celebrate the beauty of motherhood.
+Originally from Île-à-la-Crosse (Sakitawak — “where the rivers meet”), I now live and work in Saskatoon on Treaty 6 territory.
+My work is rooted in wahkôhtowin and matriarchal teachings, grounded in the belief that writing is medicine.
+Through MetaphorGirl, I transform survival into story, honour Indigenous womanhood, and explore motherhood, grief, and becoming.

 Tân’si!
 Hello!